peteCoder/streamit-api/README.md

 ```

 Yes, it is that simple!
 Sending a simple POST request with the above json body will do.
 How we are able to determine which video was liked is in the url.
-The `:id` is a number that represents the
+The `:id` parameter is a number that represents the
 `video_id`.
 By specifying a numerical value in the url helps identify the video a particular user likes.
 If the `user_id` and the `video_id` exists, the state of the user's `like` instance changes.
 Either of the following
 responses are gotten from our API depending on the state of the user's like instance.